iliaskarim/CocoaSoundCloudAPI/Sharing.md

 	[api performMethod:@"POST" onResource:@"tracks" withParameters:parameters context:nil userInfo:nil]

 You can get more info about this call and its parameters from the [API documentation for tracks](https://github.com/soundcloud/api/wiki/10.2-Resources%3A-tracks-continued).
+One parameter is the *sharing note* (the text that get's displayed in a tweet, for example), so you should read it.

 The parameters dictionary can look something like this: